irynadiudiuk/Dev_Ops_Mentorship_Program/SSH_Tunneling/Port_Forwarding.md

 ![Screenshot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/SSH_Tunneling/vm.png)
 netstat on AWS
 ![Screenshot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/SSH_Tunneling/ec2.png)
 9. Now that the ports are proved to be open we can check if the tunnel is working.
-Open web browser and enter http://aws_ip_or_dns_name:1234 in address line.
+To do that we opened web browser and enter http://aws_ip_or_dns_name:1234 in address line.
 The screenshot below shows that the user is connected to Nginx server via AWS instance.
 ![Screenshot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/SSH_Tunneling/nginx.png)